 - numbness and tingling in your face, arm, or leg

 - inability to understand speech

 - loss of consciousness

-Diagnosis of carotid stenosis begins by looking at the patient’s medical history and doing a physical examination.
-When using a stethoscope to listen to the blood flow in your neck, a doctor will be checking for a swooshing sound called a bruit.
-In addition, the following tests can be useful to confirm a diagnosis of carotid stenosis.
+To diagnose carotid stenosis, your doctor may begin by looking at your medical history and doing a physical examination.
+Your doctor may use a stethoscope to listen to the blood flow in your neck and check for a swooshing sound called a bruit.
+The following tests can also help your doctor confirm a diagnosis of carotid stenosis:

 This noninvasive test uses an ultrasound to detect the presence of plaque.
 A Doppler ultrasound can also tell doctors if the blockage is severe.